sebastianspicker/cueq/docs/DESIGN.md

 Early notes are still uneven and may be folded into clearer sections later.

 ## Features
-- Shaped web into a usable first pass during core-build-out work.
+- Left typescript concrete enough for the next pass to build on.

 - Earlier scratch notes were compressed into the current guidance.